niklasarnitz/qingping-co2-temp-rh-sensor-mqtt-parser/README.md

 If you need any other data which also gets parsed and published by this piece of software, you can use the MQTT Integration in Home Assistant for that.

-## Docker deployment
+## Docker deployment options

-Just run the provided docker compose file
+- Run the provided docker compose file
+- docker pull ghcr.io/niklasarnitz/pr_qingping-co2-temp-rh-sensor-mqtt-parser:latest

 ## Development